 Rhubarb grows wild in many parts of the U.S. (not here in Sacramento unfortunately).
 My father remembers when he was a kid in Minnesota, picking it from the back yard and dipping the raw stems in sugar to eat, like nature’s version of a jolly rancher candy.
 Rhubarb loves to be paired with strawberries, in a pie, they’re BFFs.
 The tartness of the rhubarb just intensifies the flavor of the strawberries.

 Quick cooking tapioca works well as a thickener for pies, especially strawberry rhubarb.
 Though if the pie is still warm when you cut it, it will be a little runny.
 If you don't have access to quick tapioca, you can use cornstarch as a substitute, same amount.

-- 3 cups rhubarb stalks cut into 1/2 inch pieces (Trim outside stringy layer of large rhubarb stalks; make sure to trim away any and discard of the leaves which are poisonous; trim ends.)
+- 3 1/2 cups rhubarb stalks cut into 1/2 inch pieces (Trim away and discard the leaves which are poisonous; trim ends.)

 - 1/4 teaspoon of salt

-(If making a 10 inch pie, or just want more filling, use 4.5 cups of rhubarb, 1.5 cups strawberries, and 1 1/4 cup of sugar)
+(If making a 10 inch pie, or just want more filling, use 4 cups of rhubarb, 2 1/2 cups strawberries, and up to 1 1/4 cup of sugar)

-1 Preheat oven to 400°F. Mix the rhubarb and the strawberries with the sugar, tapioca, salt, and orange rind.
+1 Preheat oven to 400°F. In a large bowl, gently combine the rhubarb and the strawberries with the sugar, tapioca, salt, and orange zest.
 Let sit for 10 minutes.